Luke S. Phillips

 Interests & Hobbies

-Outside the workplace, I enjoy coding and tinkering with my Raspberry Pis.
-Away from the computer I enjoy playing board games and looking after my leopard gecko and guinea pigs.
-I also love to travel to Japan whenever I get the chance as I love their culture.
+Outside the workplace, I enjoy coding, tinkering with my Raspberry Pis, partner-proofing my smart home automation and pointlessly tweaking my Arch Linux setup.
+Away from the computer I enjoy playing board games, treating my Guinea Pigs like royalty, playing Badminton and traveling to Japan whenever I get the chance as I love to explore their culture.